 What are some Recovery Tools I can Benefit from?

-What is a Sidekick muscle scraper?
+What is the Sidekick Eclipse?

-The Sidekick muscle scraper helps to improve blood flow to whatever area necessary and helps in loosening the muscles and joints, taking away any extra strain or pressure.
+It helps to improve blood flow to whatever area necessary and helps in loosening the muscles and joints, taking away any extra strain or pressure.
 It can be used daily and in some cases more than once a day, to help bring relief to the muscles in recovery.

 Can a Chiropractor assist with treatment?